Taniwha: As guardians

 Most taniwha have associations with tribal groups; each group may have a taniwha of its own.
 The taniwha Ureia, depicted on this page, was associated as a guardian with the Māori people of the Hauraki district.
 Many well-known taniwha arrived from Hawaiki, often as guardians of a particular ancestral canoe.
 Once arrived in Aotearoa, they took on a protective role over the descendants of the crew of the canoe they had accompanied.
 The origins of many other taniwha are unknown.

 When accorded appropriate respect, taniwha usually acted well towards their people.
 Taniwha acted as guardians by warning of the approach of enemies, communicating the information via a priest who was a medium; sometimes the taniwha saved people from drowning.
 Because they lived in dangerous or dark and gloomy places, the people were careful to placate the taniwha with appropriate offerings if they needed to be in the vicinity or to pass by its lair.
 These offerings were often of a green twig, accompanied by a fitting incantation.
 In harvest time, the first kūmara (sweet potato) or the first taro was often presented to the taniwha.

 Arising from the role of taniwha as tribal guardians, the word can also refer in a complimentary way to chiefs.
-The famous saying of the Tainui people of the Waikato district plays on this double meaning: Waikato taniwha rau (Waikato of a hundred chiefs) (Mead & Groves 2001:421).
+The famous saying of the Tainui people of the Waikato district plays on this double meaning: Waikato taniwha rau (Waikato of a hundred chiefs).

-Witi Ihimaera, author of The Whale Rider, says that he has a female kaitiaki (guardian) taniwha named Hine Te Ariki who lives in the Waipāoa River.
+Witi Ihimaera, author of The Whale Rider, says that he has a female kaitiaki (guardian) taniwha named Hine Te Ariki who lives in the Waipaoa River.